 CH: It is moved and seconded that the motion be referred to the Acquisitions Standing Committee with instructions to report next month.
 Are you ready for the question?
 [Silence]

 CH: All in favor of the motion indicate by saying, 'Aye'.
 [Entire right side of the room says, 'Aye'.]
 All opposed to the motion indicate by saying, 'No'.
 [Entire left side of the room says, 'No'.]
+The 'Ayes' have it.
+The motion is adopted.
 Z: Division.
 Division.